Training video spurs concern for Colombia's Caicedo ahead of Women's World Cup match versus Germany

 Caicedo, who scored in Colombia’s opening 2-0 win over South Korea, will be needed for Colombia’s group-stage match Sunday against two-time Women’s World Cup champion Germany.
 A win would guarantee Colombia a spot in the knockout round.

-A draw or loss would keep Colombia’s fate unresolved until the final matchday of the group stage.
+A draw or loss would keep Colombia’s fate unresolved until the last day of the group stage.

 In an interview that the Colombia Football Federation sent to media after 11 p.m.
 Thursday, the team’s trainer, Andrés Gómez, told media that the team’s medical staff evaluated Caicedo.
 He did not elaborate on when the evaluation was done, so it's unknown if it was after the training.